 The Labor Market for Directors and Externalities in Corporate Governance

-This paper studies how directors' reputational concerns in the labor market affect board structure, corporate governance, and firm value.
+This paper studies how directors' reputational concerns affect board structure, corporate governance, and firm value.
 In our setting, directors affect their firms' governance, and governance, in turn, affects firms' demand for new directors.
-Whether the labor market rewards a shareholder-friendly or management-friendly reputation is thus endogenous and depends on the aggregate quality of corporate governance.
-We show that directors' desire to be invited to other boards creates strategic complementarity of governance across firms.
-As a result, an equilibrium with strong aggregate governance can co-exist with a weak governance equilibrium, suggesting that countries or industries with similar characteristics can have very different governance systems.
-We also show that directors' reputational concerns amplify the governance system: strong systems become stronger and weak systems become weaker.
-We derive implications for regulations restricting multiple directorships, boardroom transparency, shareholder activism, and board size.
+Whether the labor market rewards a shareholder-friendly or management-friendly reputation is determined in equilibrium and depends on aggregate governance.
+We show that directors' desire to be invited to other boards creates strategic complementarity of corporate governance across firms.
+Directors' reputational concerns amplify the governance system: strong systems become stronger and weak systems become weaker.
+We derive implications for multiple directorships, board size, transparency, and board independence.

 Keywords: board of directors, corporate governance, reputation, externalities, strategic complementarity, transparency

 JEL Classification: D62, D71, D82, D83, G34, G38, J20

 Suggested Citation: Suggested Citation